-The financial statements have been prepared on a going concern basis, which assumes adequate resources will be available for a period to 31 December 2023 following approval of the financial statements.
+The financial statements have been prepared on a going concern basis, which assumes adequate resources will be available for the 12-month period following approval of the financial statements.
 In performing their assessment, the Directors have considered the future financial plans of the Company and its ability to access necessary funding.

-Financial Close being the point at which all debt and equity to construct the windfarm is committed, was achieved in the prior year.
+Financial Close being the point at which all debt and equity to construct the windfarm is committed, was achieved in November 2020.
 Total forecast capital expenditure for the windfarm is c.£3bn.
 Total senior debt committed at Financial Close was c.£2.3bn plus c.£350m of ancillary facilities.
 The remainder of the funding required to construct the windfarm has been committed by the shareholders.
 The committed funding total includes standby debt and equity totalling c.£190m (7% of base capex) to ensure the Company has access to committed funds in the event of cost over-runs beyond the base capex forecast, which includes the P50 contingency forecast.
-The project is scheduled to be fully operational in early 2024.
-The forecast operational life of each project is 35 years, and the financial forecasts show positive cashflows throughout the operations period with distributions being made to shareholders every semi-annual period.
-Achieving Financial Close therefore supports the going concern basis adopted.
+The project is scheduled to be fully operational in 2024.
+The forecast operational life of each project is 35 years, and the financial forecasts show positive cashflows throughout the operations period with distributions being made to shareholders every semi annual period.
+Achieving Financial Close in November 2020 and first power in October 2023 therefore supports the going concern basis adopted.